rsdoiel/antenna/north_america.md

 date: 2024-10-30, from: Capital and Main

-<p>After hesitation over her past as a prosecutor, grassroots reform group Michigan Liberation ultimately supports the vice president.</p>
+<p>After hesitation over her past as a prosecutor, grassroots reform group Michigan Liberation Action Fund ultimately supports the vice president.</p>
 <p>The post <a href="https://capitalandmain.com/reluctant-at-first-michigan-criminal-justice-advocates-rally-behind-kamala-harris">Reluctant at First, Michigan Criminal Justice Advocates Rally Behind Kamala Harris</a> appeared first on <a href="https://capitalandmain.com"></a>.</p>